chattean/read-me-generator/README.md

 # Read Me Generator
-(This readME was generated using this generator)
+(This readME was mostly generated using this generator)

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)